maresergiu/media-play-list/README.md

 ## How to install the project

-In order to install the app you have to run `npm i` twice:
+In order to install the app you have to run `npm i` in the following places:

-1. run `npm i` in the root directory
+1. run `npm i` in the root directory - to install the react app
-1. run `npm i` in the /api directory
+1. run `npm i` in the /api directory - to instal the API

-After both folders have their node_modules in the project root directory run `npm run start-app`.
+After both folders have their node_modules in the project root directory run `npm run start-app` in the root directory.
 This command will start the app and the website API in the same time.

+## About the app
-The application is built with Redux and React Router.
+The application is built with React, Redux and React Router.

+Libraries I have used:

+axios - to make http request
+concurrently - to run multiple npm script in the same time dotenv - for env variables node-sass - scss prop-types - for type check eslint-config-prettie - for linting eslint-plugin-prettier - for linting history - to simulate the browser history prettier - formater

 ## Available Scripts